 - Reduced isolation, which is a contributing factor to substance abuse and addiction

 - The ability to engage with other individuals who may be farther along in recovery and can offer some encouragement

 - A proven method for treating co-occurring diagnoses such as depression or anxiety

 As with any group activity, you usually get out of group Christian addiction therapy what you put in.
 Here are some tips for being a good member of a Christian therapy group.

 Inside an inpatient facility, it’s easy to follow confidentiality rules.
-What’s said in group probably should remain in group, but you don’t have many options for repeating information within an inpatient environment.
+What’s said in the group should remain in the group.
+Plus, you don’t have many options for sharing private information within an inpatient environment.
 When you transition to outpatient or aftercare treatment, you might take part in group therapy during partial hospitalization or AA and NA meetings.
-It can be tempting to share stories outside of these environments, especially with other people you trust, but repeating what was shared in confidence is wrong.
+It can be tempting to share stories outside of treatment— especially with people you trust— but repeating anything that someone shared in confidence is wrong.